 If your friend or family member doesn’t have their cat cremated, they may still have whiskers or fur clippings that they chose to keep.
 While many of the items listed above can be used with ashes, they can also fit a small amount of fur.
 If they have a lot of fur clippings, a better option may be a beautiful glass jar to display them in.

-Whiskers are a bit harder to store as they’re longer, but you can get a lovely wooden box for your friend to keep those precious whiskers safe.
+Whiskers are a bit harder to store as they’re longer, but you can get an engraved whisker jar or a cute, customizable wooden box for your friend to keep those precious whiskers safe.
+A tiny cat vase is also a popular option for whisker storage.

 A Non-Portable Option